 Numbered topographicals of Worcester

-signature of a political cartoonist whose work appeared on French cards, most commonly one showing Edward VII and President Émile Loubet tiptoing away from the Kaiser on the occasion of the British King’s official visit to France in May 1903.
+signature of a political cartoonist whose work appeared on French cards, most commonly this one showing Edward VII and President Émile Loubet tiptoeing away from the Kaiser on the occasion of the British King’s official visit to France in May 1903.
 Egoz is Hebrew for nut which may give some clue to the artist’s choice of pseudonym.

 Em.
 B. printed in red on the far left of the card at 90º to the rest

 French publisher of card of Dijon printed by Breger Brothers

 EPJ produced this card of the artwork of F Bagerlein.
 Their Serie 0560 was a number of striking Wintry photocards with the logo white in a black circle.

 Publisher of topographicals of Italy.
 Punctuation indicates that M is the abbreviation for the place of publication.
 Enrico Panighetti of Milan?

 This card: A stylish and stylised image of the Riviera di Chiaia, a long street in the Italian city of Naples, running along the coast of the Gulf of Naples.
 On this street there are many ancient villas built by aristocratic families between the 16th and 19th centuries.
 Mark Twain calls this street Riviere di Chiaja in his 1869 travel book The Innocents Abroad.
 Source: wikipedia